codelingo/docs/docs/clql.md

   <cs.if_stmt
 ```

 Any fact in a query can be yielded.
-If `cs.class` is yielded, this query returns the “myClass” class, but only if it has at least one method:
+If `cs.class` is yielded, this query returns all classes named "myClass", but only if it has at least one method:

 ```
 cs.class: